Meet Arezo and Alaia

 Alaia’s school teacher, Maria, has noticed that Alaia has been different for some time, she is nervous and quiet.
 Maria feels that something is not right, but she has been unable to get Alaia to open up.
 Maria is sad, because she doesn’t know what to do.

-But, there is a solution to this.
+But, we have a vision for a solution.
 And we are working on it.

 We encourage education.
 We encourage gender equality.
 We encourage empowerment.